top of page

 The second volume of the Creatrix Anthology, collecting selected poems published in Creatrix issues #15 - #25 between 2012 and 2016.
 This volume features poetry and haiku from a large variety of WA Poets.

-It contains the following poem from The Story Mentor (A. R. Levett):
+It contains the following poem 'Recoil' from A. R. Levett.

 back to top